 I have to thank my husband for this hat tip.
 He was browsing fossil-related news and said "Oh, you'll love this.
 Check this out."
 It is a piece entitled "Exploring Canada's Socialist Dinosaur Paradise."
 I was immediately skeptical of the "socialist" part of the title.
 Last time I checked, Canada was a federal parliamentary representative democracy.
 This alerted me that, somewhere in this article, someone was going to complain that they weren't allowed to do something they wanted to do with fossils.
 I had hoped to be wrong.
-What I was not expecting was to read these complaints from the author themselves, especially since they are a science writer and spent time in the field with someone who takes their responsibility as a steward of Canada's fossil heritage seriously.
+I had hoped that maybe it was just a bad case of the headline not matching the article.
+What I was NOT expecting was to read these complaints from the author themselves.
+The author is supposedly a science writer and spent time in the field with someone who takes their responsibility as a steward of Canada's fossil heritage seriously.

 Please read the article for yourself, but the tl:dr message from the article was this: the author thought that not being able to do what they liked with dinosaur bone from Alberta was "absurdly socialist" and couldn't (or couldn't be bothered) to understand why these laws were in place.
 Rather than turn this revelation into a teachable moment that could have educated many on why fossils (and other heritage resources) are important to conserve and protect, they did the mature thing and got snarky.